applemorph/applemorph/README.md

 i tend to get attached to my newly made ponies , random fact

-into enstars , orv .. webtoon for now , project moon currently , if you want to talk to me abt them !
+into enstars , orv .. going to start reading to novel soon , project moon currently , if you want to talk to me abt them !

 i like writing too !